gnicol/GitSwarm/perforce_swarm/doc-ee/integration/facebook.md

     ![Facebook App Settings](facebook_app_settings.png)

-1. Choose "Save Changes".
+1. Choose "Save Changes":

 1. Choose "Status & Review" in the menu on the left.

-1. Change the switch on the right from "No" to "Yes".
+1. Change the switch on the right from `No` to `Yes`.

 1. Choose "Confirm" when prompted to make the app public.